Lowe’s Black Friday sale is here, with deals on tools, appliances and holiday decor | CNN Underscored

 Holiday decorations

 Fans of Frosty will love this 42-inch-high wood holiday decoration that brings some seasonal fun to your front porch.
-Painted with a snowman and embellished with a red scarf, it reads “There’s snow place like home.”
+Painted with a snowman family and embellished with red scarves, it reads “Let it snow.”

 GE 7 1/2-Foot Colorado Spruce Artificial Tree with Lights ($158; lowes.com)